acode/FunctionScript/README.md

 i.e. *not for use with async functions*.
 This can be used to serve any type of content via HTTP, set cache details (E-Tag header), etc.

-## FaaSlang Resource Requests
+## FunctionScript Resource Requests

-FaaSlang-compliant requests *must* complete the following steps;
+FunctionScript-compliant requests *must* complete the following steps;

 1. Ensure the **Resource Definition** is valid and compliant, either on storage or accession.